nolanbconaway/raspi-nyc-train-display/raspi-setup.md

 ```

-I chose 4 (3.5in resistive touch) but this depends on your PiTFT model.
+I chose 4 (3.5in resistive touch) since that's what I have.
+I set up the display to fit in 320x480, so it's ideally also what you have.

 ### Rotation